robertostling/eight-bit-forth/README.md

  * nearly the whole system compiles itself at start
  * kernel supports source code compression
  * very fast compiler using hashed dictionaries
+ * simple editor capable of saving and loading from disk and tape

 When you run the executable, which also includes the compressed Forth source code of the system, the following takes place within the span of about four seconds:

+ 0. The kernel generates the AES S-box in memory, used for Forth dictionary hashing.
  1. The kernel uncompresses the source code into memory, and starts compiling it.
  2. A simple assembler is compiled.